This programme is no longer active but the resources (correct at time of publication) may be of use.

-All pharmacy project work contribute to the World Health Organisation Global Patient Safety Challenge: Medication Without Harm.
-The West of England AHSN has a history of working on patient safety improvement projects which involve pharmacists and pharmacy colleagues, including Transfer of Care Around Medicines (TCAM), PINCER & Electronic Repeat Dispensing (eRD) for more information please visit our Medicine Optimisation pages.
+All pharmacy project work contributes to the World Health Organisation Global Patient Safety Challenge: Medication Without Harm.
+The West of England AHSN has a history of working on patient safety improvement projects which involve pharmacists and pharmacy colleagues, including Transfer of Care Around Medicines (TCAM), PINCER & Electronic Repeat Dispensing (eRD).
+For more information on these projects, please visit our Medicine Optimisation pages.

 QI in pharmacy?
 It’s a brave new world

 In this joint blog from Senior Project Manager, Chris Learoyd and Ola Howell, Clinical Pharmacy Lead at the West of England AHSN, we explore the value of QI for pharmacy teams, why it hasn’t really been embedded so far and how we can support pharmacy teams to embrace QI tools.
 Read the blog here.

 Find out more and keep in touch

 Want to know more?
 Please contact us to discuss this project and how you can get involved.